tardisgo/tardisgo/README.md

 - container/list
 - container/ring

-Other standard libray packages make limited use of runtime C or assembler functions without using the actual Go "runtime" package.
+Other standard libray packages make limited use of runtime C or assembler functions without using the actual Go "runtime" or "os" packages.
 These limited runtime functions have been emulated for the following packages (though their tests still need to be rewritten and run to validate their correctness).
 To use these packages, their corresponding runtime functions need to be included as follows:
 ```
 include (
 	"bytes"
 	_ "github.com/tardisgo/tardisgo/golibruntime/bytes"

-	"strings"
+	"strings"  // but see issue #19 re JS and Flash
 	_ "github.com/tardisgo/tardisgo/golibruntime/strings"

-	"sync"
+	"sync" // partial: only WaitGroup is known to work
 	_ "github.com/tardisgo/tardisgo/golibruntime/sync"

 	"sync/atomic""